MaryHadley/create_2016UL_miniAOD/README.txt

 #Before running change the LHE name to your LHE in the Y1S3S11_Z_4Mu_HO_SPS_0th_LHE_cfg.py in the Input Source line

+#You must also change the number of events in the annotation = cms.untracked.string('Configuration/GenProduction/python/standardFragment.py nevts:blah'), line to the number of events in your LHE file

+#If you wish to change the output file name, change it the Y1S3S11_Z_4Mu_HO_SPS_MiniAOD_cfg.py at or around line 58 in the fileName=cms.untracked.string("blah"), line

 #run as source runMeToMakeMiniAOD.sh or . runMeToMakeMiniAOD.sh